Belle and Martin Marks

 Marks purchased an interest in Klein & Lehman, a wholesale clothing firm.
 The name was changed to Klein, Marks & Co.

 In 1890, he worked for Northwest Life Insurance Company and a year later became northern Ohio manager for Equitable Life Assurance Company of New York, remaining there 14 years.

 He was on the board of directors of First National Bank and a Guardian Savings and Trust Company’s Executive Committee member.

 Marks was one of eight men who met in 1903 to establish the Federation of Jewish Charities and was one of three people appointed to an FJC committee to review and report on all immigration bills proposed in Congress.

 Martin was a founder in 1913 of the Federation for Charity & Philanthropy, a charitable organization in the Cleveland community.
 Marks was one of the Chamber of Commerce's founders, Visiting Nurse Association, Humane Society, The Cleveland Society of the Blind, Anti Tuberculosis League, and National Jewish Corporation for Charities.

 Belle was associated with the Cleveland Jewish Orphan Asylum and the Cleveland/Denver Hospital for consumptives (tuberculosis).

 Martin died on August 31, 1916, and Belle died on November 8, 1932.
 Both were buried in Mayfield Cemetery.
-They were survived by daughters Florence Moss and Ethyl Kingsbacher.
+They were survived by daughters Florence Moss and Ethel Kingsbacher.